One Piece: Cultural impact

 At the 2020 Tokyo Olympics, Greek athlete Miltiadis Tentoglou performed a "Gear Second" pose before winning a gold medal in the men's long jump competition.
-A gene in the fruit fly (Drosophila melanogaster) was named "Baramicin", partly taking inspiration from the One Piece character Buggy.
+A gene in the fruit fly, Drosophila melanogaster, was named "Baramicin", partly taking inspiration from the One Piece character Buggy.
 The gene encodes a protein that is split up into multiple parts.
+The Boston Red Sox hosted a One Piece-themed night in August 2024 and hosted another in May 2025.
+During their 2024–25 season, the Los Angeles Lakers also had an event night collaboration with One Piece.
+A testate amoeba genus was named Alabasta, partly in reference to the One Piece Kingdom of Alabasta, also known as the Kingdom of Sand, a desert kingdom located on Sandy Island in the Paradise region.
+In 2025, the spider species Damarchus inazuma was named after the One Piece character Inazuma, paralleling the spider's gynandromorphism and color pattern with the character's analogous features.